aaronwager/UdacityProjectBlog/README.md

 ## CSS Styles

-There are two CSS stylesheets in this project.
+There are 4 CSS stylesheets in this project.
+This was a requirement for the project.

-The main style of the project is located in the main.css file, including mobile responsive styles.
+The main style of the project is located in the main.css file.

 blog-posts.css includes the styles for the blog page, albeit a small amount.